anvilproject/anvil-portal/content/events/ismb2020-finding-and-analyzing-data-in-the-cloud.md

 eventType: "Virtual Tutorial"
 featured: true
 time: "09:00 AM - 06:00 PM EST"
-title: "Finding and analyzing data in the cloud with Gen3, Dockstore, Terra, and Galaxy"
+title: "Finding and Analyzing Data in the Cloud with Gen3, Dockstore, Terra, and Galaxy"
 ---

 <event-hero></event-hero>